bhat-abhishek/social-media-api/README.md

 This is a **Java Spring Boot** application for a social media platform where users can create posts, follow other users, and view their feed.

 ## Features
-- User authentication and authorization
+- User authentication and authorization with Spring Security
 - Post creation and management
 - Follow/unfollow functionality
 - Feed generation based on followed users
-- Exception handling with global exception handler
-- Database migrations with Flyway

 ## Prerequisites
 Ensure you have the following installed:
-- **Java 17+**
+- **Java 21**
 - **Maven** (for dependency management)
 - **PostgreSQL** (or another supported database)
 - **Flyway** (for database migrations)